wandyezj/build-add-in/docs/features.md

     - This works in browser.
     - This does NOT work in native host.
 - Ignore `Ctrl + S` key combo in editor.

+- Samples
+    - All relevant samples load and run.
+    - Only samples relevant to current host are shown.